 The Coach 1 is the entry level to the CSPA rating system.
 The Coach 1's role is to assist novices in acquiring basic skills.
 The novice skydivers have learned their survival skills but are not ready for their introduction to Formation Skydiving (Relative Work).
-The Coach 1 is there to challenge the novices and prevent them from going off on their own and teaching themselves the next skills (Stages 5 to 8 from the Basic Skills Grid), or worse, doing something beyond their ability which can lead to a dangerous situation.
+The Coach 1 is there to challenge the novices and prevent them from going off on their own and teaching themselves the next skills, or worse, doing something beyond their ability which can lead to a dangerous situation.
 Novices will see the Coach 1 as a friend who they can relate to and share their new learning experiences.
 They can get valuable feedback on how to improve their individual skills.

-- any rated Instructor with students while under direct supervision
+- Assist any Instructor with students on Basic Skills Grid, under direct supervision

-- training for packing towards Main Packing Endorsement
+- Assist with training toward Main Packing endorsement

 - CSPA "B" CoP